NuSkooler/enigma-bbs/UPGRADE.md

 [file a issue on GitHub](https://github.com/NuSkooler/enigma-bbs/issues).

 # 0.0.10-alpha to 0.0.11-beta
+* Node.js 12.x LTS is now in use.
+Follow standard Node.js upgrade procedures (e.g.: `nvm install 12 && nvm use 12`).

 # 0.0.9-alpha to 0.0.10-alpha
 * Security related files such as private keys and certs are now looked for in `config/security` by default.